Travel Information

 Their ferry fleet includes Stena Line – Stena Horizon, Stena Line – Stena Express, Stena Line – Stena HSS Explorer, Brittany Ferries – Pont Aven, Irish Ferries – Oscar Wilde, Irish Ferries – Dublin Swift, Irish Ferries – Ulysses, P&O Irish Sea – Express & Steam Packet.
 These ferries vary in size and type, ranging from large car ferries to high-speed catamarans.
 The type of ferry used depends on the route and operator.

-Main ferry ports in Ireland
+Main Ports in Ireland

 Dublin Port – Dublin is one of the major ferry ports in Ireland, offering connections to Holyhead in Wales and Liverpool in England, among other destinations.